Pennsylvania Breach of Personal Information Notification Act

 73 P.S. § 2308, PA ST 73 P.S. § 2308

-Current through 2022 Regular Session Act 20.
-Some statute sections may be more current, see credits for details.
+Current through Act 151 of the 2024 Regular Session.
+Some statute sections may be more current, see credits for details

 § 2329.
 Applicability

-This act shall apply to the discovery or notification of a breach in the security of personal information data that occurs on or after the effective date of this section.
+This act shall apply to the determination or notification of a breach of the security of the system that occurs on or after the effective date of this section.

 Credits